COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Experiments

-\textbf{Results.} As shown in Table \ref{tab:results}, COMODO achieves the highest accuracy on most metrics across all three datasets.
-On Ego4D, it outperforms the state-of-the-art cross-modal self-supervised baseline IMU2CLIP by 4.3\% in Acc@1 and matches the best supervised fine-tuned time-series baseline Mantis with a 0.77\% improvement.
-On EgoExo4D, it outperforms IMU2CLIP by 5.46\% in Acc@1 and exceeds supervised fine-tuned Mantis by 0.7\%.
-On MMEA, COMODO surpasses IMU2CLIP by 1.07\% in Acc@1 while closely matching the best supervised method, falling short by only 0.53\%.
-Notably, COMODO achieves the highest scores in Acc@3 and Acc@5, indicating that it captures richer semantic representations, leading to a better overall prediction distribution.
-These results highlight the effectiveness of COMODO in leveraging cross-modal knowledge transfer to enhance IMU-based HAR.
-Furthermore, its ability to match or even surpass fully supervised fine-tuned models demonstrates its potential as a scalable and label-efficient solution for HAR and other related tasks.
+\paragraph{Results.} As shown in Table~\ref{tab:results}, COMODO achieves state-of-the-art performance across all three datasets, ranking first on most metrics.
+On \textbf{Ego4D}, it outperforms IMU2CLIP by 4.3\% in A@1 and surpasses strong supervised models, Mantis and Attend and Discriminate, by 0.77\% and 1.01\%, respectively.
+COMODO also exceeds the performance of CrossHAR and IMUGPT 2.0 (Virtual+Real) by 8.17\% and 12.46\% in A@1.
+On \textbf{EgoExo4D}, COMODO leads in A@1 and A@3, outperforming IMU2CLIP by 5.46\% and Mantis by 0.7\%, while achieving second-best in A@5, just narrowly behind Attend and Discriminate.
+In this dataset, COMODO consistently maintains a significant lead over CrossHAR and both variants of IMUGPT 2.0.
+On \textbf{MMEA}, it exceeds IMU2CLIP by 1.07\% in A@1, ranks second to supervised Mantis by only 0.53\%, and achieves the best A@3 and A@5 scores.
+COMODO outperforms the finetuned CrossHAR by 7.51\% and demonstrates a substantial accuracy gain over IMUGPT 2.0.
+Notably, COMODO consistently excels in A@3 and A@5 across all datasets, indicating its ability to capture richer semantic representations for a more accurate prediction distribution.
+These results validate the effectiveness of COMODO's cross-modal knowledge transfer, demonstrating its capacity to not only advance self-supervised learning but also match or surpass fully supervised models, underscoring its potential as a scalable, label-efficient solution for HAR.
+To qualitatively assess the learned representations, Figure~\ref{fig:tsne} shows t-SNE~\cite{maaten2008visualizing} visualizations on Ego4D and EgoExo4D.
+COMODO produces denser, more compact intra-class clusters with clearer inter-class boundaries, while IMU2CLIP exhibits greater overlap and dispersion.

-\subsubsection{Cross-Dataset Generalization}
+\subsection{Cross-Dataset Generalization}